ghik/opinionated-scala/Basic-functional-constructs.md

 #### Variance

-Variance in `Function2` works the same way as in `Function1`, except that since `Function2` is contravariant in both its parameter types.
+Variance in `Function2` works the same way as in `Function1`, except that `Function2` is contravariant in both its parameter types.

 ### `Function3` and beyond